Snapshot of Teacher Retirement

 Participation in Social Security: Yes

-How Do Teacher Pensions Work in Arksansas?
+How Do Teacher Pensions Work in Arkansas?

-The basic structure of Arkansas’s teacher defined benefit (DB) pension is similar to that of other states.
+The basic structure of the Arkansas teacher defined benefit (DB) pension plan is similar to that of other states.
 Unlike other retirement funds, a teacher’s contributions and those made on their behalf by theie employer does not determine the value of the pension at retirement.
 Although those contributions are invested in the market, and often managed by private equity and hedge funds, a teacher’s pension wealth is not derived from the returns on those investments.
 Instead, it is determined by a formula based on their years of experience and final salary.

 How Are Teacher Pensions Calculated in Arkansas?